openspending/wheredoesmymoneygo.org/README.rst

 Where Does My Money Go?
 =======================

+This archive serves to functions: it is the source code for the Where Does My Money Go? web site and a template that can be used to easily create custom budget and spending visualization sites.

 `Where Does My Money Go?`_ aims to promote transparency and citizen engagement through the analysis and visualisation of information about UK public spending.
 The site was launched in 2009 and merged with `OffenerHaushalt`_ in 2010 to form the `OpenSpending`_